Wasted Love and Poor Partnering Choices

 Stephany Alexander, a relationship expert says, according to an adultery poll of over 5,000 women on WomanSavers.com, 52% or more said they believe adultery should be prosecuted in courts.
 In early 2007 an Arizona court prosecuted two married adulterers for the first time in over 30 years.
 I wonder what the verdict on poor partnering choices was?

 Gloria Steinem, the well-known feminist, says, “Power can be taken, but not given; The process of the taking is empowerment in itself.”
 What defines us is the courage and confidence to “take control quietly or loudly.”
 I think in most instances, power can be defined as inclusive depending on respect.
 What is important to learn is that we’re all stronger than we think if we trust in love.

 If you’re like me love has beaten you up a bit.
 Maybe, you are so worn out and hurt that your self-esteem is too low to even try another relationship.
 Our happiness depends on picking someone that shows respect to us; somehow we can trust; someone who likes us first and someone who can love us the way we need to be loved.

-I like to think we all get what we deserve, but it is not hard to fall in love with someone that charms you; especially when you’re lonely or have no or little self-esteem.
-If you come in a romantic contact with someone with any two of the following traits, run for the hills:
+I like to think we all get what we deserve, but it is not hard to fall in love with someone that charms you; especially when you’re lonely or have little or no self-esteem.
+If you come in romantic contact with someone with any two of the following traits, run for the hills:

 - Grandiose perception of self and talents